chiragsapra/internet/README.md

-# Symfony App for football Management System
+# Symfony App for Football Management System

 The app is created in Symfony framework.
 You can download the code and run `composer install` to install the dependancies.